 For the past 11 years, I’ve had a Yamaha Fazer (FZS600, model of 2001, to be precise).
 See, even as a small kid, I was fascinated with motorcycles.
 By the age of 6, I could tell almost every make and model that I saw (my father was a rather patient and knowledgeable man – there was no Google in the 80s).

 When we would go to the seaside, on a summer vacation, I was awed by the fast race motorcycles whizzing by us on the motorway.
-That picture was ingrained in my mind.
+That picture was left ingrained in my mind.

-It was in rather good condition when I bought it, and I did my best to keep it in good condition.
+My Yamaha was in a rather good condition when I bought it, and I did my best to keep it in good condition.
 When I first dropped it on a camping trip and scratched some paint, my girlfriend at the time (now my former wife) told me a wise thing: “it’s a mark of a good memory – you’ll have plenty more of those, it’s nothing to worry about”.
 And she was right – I was stupid to worry about some scratched paint.